MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Static port to be used for DFSR traffic.

 By default, the DFSR is using dynamic ports 49152 – 65535.
-If null, this setting is not managed through GPO.
+If `null`, this setting is not managed through GPO.
 If value is defined, this value will be set as static port for DFS Replication traffic, for more info, see the [Configuring DFSR to a Static Port - The rest of the story](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/configuring-dfsr-to-a-static-port-the-rest-of-the-story/ba-p/396746) article.
 If set to 0 (zero), the port is set to dynamic.

 [Startup script](#startup-script)